ipfabric/docs/docs/support/known_issues/Vendors/vmware_nsxt.md

 ---
-description: In this section, we describe known issues affecting VMware NSX-T and how to address them.
+description: This page describes known issues with VMware NSX-T and how to fix them.
 ---

 # VMware NSX-T